hoplaahei/hoplaahei.github.io/_posts/2013-11-16-oven-omlette-recipe.md

 8. Put in oven on a gas mark between 5 and 6 (British Ovens)
 9. Wait 20/25 minutes

-I spend 10 minutes making this, but leave it cooking on gas 5/6 for 25 minutes.
+If you throw the gas up to 6 it will probaby do in 15 minutes, but I leave it in for 25 minutes on gas 5/6 so it cooks well.
 I give half to my girlfriend or put the rest in the fridge for later.